Daerion/reconsider/README.md

 const recon = new Reconsider(r, { db })
 ```

 Migrating up or down is as simple as calling the `migrateUp()` or `migrateDown()` method of the Reconsider instance.
 Both these methods will return a promise that resolves to an array of operation info objects, each one of them containing an `id` and an `elapsed` property.
+When migrating up, Reconsider will attempt to run all pending migrations found in the `migrations/` directory of the current process by default.
+When migrating down, Reconsider will revert all migrations stored in the `_reconsider_migration` table.
+Once a migration has been run successfully, it will not be run again on subsequent invocations of the `migrateUp` method, unless it has been reverted via `migrateDown()`.

 ```js
 // Run all pending migrations